 A Guide to Queen Elizabeth National Park Safari

 Queen Elizabeth National Park is a honorary Wildlife centre that imparts new vigor to your mind on your Uganda Safari as you tour the Park south western Uganda where the roaming leopards are seen in the Mweya peninsula.
-The Park sits adjacent to the life giving Lake Edward with tributaries flowing in here like river Nyamweru, kazinga channel.
+The Park sits adjacent to Lake Edward with tributaries flowing in here like river Nyamweru, kazinga channel.
 Just a step away, there stands the exhilarating Lake Katwe, one of the valuable Volcanic explosion craters in kabatoro region.